 - 4. To allow future infill development of a scale and type in keeping with the rural character and identity of the Parish. - 5.
-To protect the character and setting of the Parish's historic housing and ensure new development is in keeping with other buildings, with a particular focus on the 'Duke of Sutherland' style of housing. - 6.
+To protect the character and setting of the Parish's historic housing (including listed buildings, and those of local or architectural interest) and ensure new development is in keeping with other buildings, with a particular focus on the 'Duke of Sutherland' style of housing. - 6.
 To support the provision of a range of house types and tenures on appropriate sites within Tibberton and Cherrington villages and the wider Parish. - 7.
-To maintain the rural nature of the Parish by discouraging developments with street lights or excessive external lighting, thereby retaining the Parish's 'dark sky' lighting policy.
+To ensure that residential developments will incorporate Secure by Design standards where it is reasonably possible to do so. - 8.
+To maintain the rural nature of the Parish by discouraging developments with street lights or excessive external lighting, thereby delivering the Parish's strongly stated preference for a 'dark sky' environment.